 Scorecards and goals

-This topic explains how to create scorecards and goals, and how to update the status of goals.
+This article explains how to create scorecards and goals, and how to update the status of goals.
 Scorecards and goals enable organizations to curate sustainability metrics and track them against key business objectives.
 Goals can be created based on current and target values that are manually entered or derived from connected data sources.
 Users can manually check in updates, or the system can automatically update the current values and status.

 Create a scorecard